 (The usual get methods for each attribute.)

-Introduction to the Three Graphs
+Introduction to the Three Graphs [Vivi]

 As we have seen in section 3, we have three conceptually different, graph-based data representations.
 One is fragment graph, which is a graph built from a fragmentation by identifying modifiers in the fragment.
 Another graph is the raw entailment graph (or raw graph): this is the main entailment graph that is being kept and worked with in WP6.
 Major operations like adding edges and required EDA calling (for entailment judgment) is all done with this graph.
 Finally, the last graph is the so-called collapsed graph (the trimmed graph).
 This graph can be automatically generated from the raw graph (via a module).